Rough linear PDE's with discontinuous coefficients - existence of solutions via regularization by fractional Brownian motion: Abstract

 \section{Abstract}

-We consider a linear transport equation perturbed by a fractional Brownian motion and the drift is allowed to be discontinuous.
-We show that for almost all paths of the fractional Brownian motion there exists a solution to the equation.
+We consider two related linear PDE's perturbed by a fractional Brownian motion.
+We allow the drift to be discontinuous, in which case the corresponding deterministic equation is ill-posed.
+However, the noise will be shown to have a regularizing effect on the equations in the sense that we can prove existence of solutions for almost all paths of the fractional Brownian motion.